Fal.Con 2025: Where security leaders shape the future. Register now

 Because CDR is such an all-encompassing security solution, it involves many components:

-• Integration with existing security tools: Includes a CNAPP to bundle in technologies such as cloud workload protection (CWP), cloud security posture management (CSPM), cloud infrastructure entitlement management (CIEM), and application security posture management (ASPM).
+• Integration with existing security tools: Cloud detection and response solutions should include a CNAPP should include context from other cloud security solutions such as cloud workload protection (CWP), cloud security posture management (CSPM), cloud infrastructure entitlement management (CIEM), and application security posture management (ASPM).

 Benefits of CDR